kubernetes/kops/docs/examples/kops-test-route53-subdomain.md

 # USING KOPS WITH A ROUTE53 BASED SUBDOMAIN AND SCALING UP THE CLUSTER

-## WHAT WE WANT TO ACOMPLISH HERE ?.
+## WHAT WE WANT TO ACOMPLISH HERE/

-The exercise described on this document will focus on the following goals:
+The exercise described in this document will focus on the following goals:

 - Demonstrate how to use a production-setup with 3 masters and two workers in different availability zones.
 - Ensure our masters are deployed on 3 different AWS availability zones.